lrnv/cort/cran-comments.md

 #> Laverny (10:602)
 #> Rullière (10:641)

-This two words are well-spelled names of authors from a cited paper in the Description field, so the note is irrelevant.
-However, i did not found out how to get rid of this note.
+These two words are well-spelled names of authors from a cited paper in the Description field.